RaviTambade/TAP/notes/02_learning_methodology/Contents/sculpturepotmentoring.md

 ## **"The Potter, the Clay, and the Pressure of Becoming"**

 I remember a quiet afternoon after a long coding bootcamp session.
-My student, Sameer, slumped in his chair and said:
+My student, Sumit, slumped in his chair and said:

 > *"Sir, I feel like I’m being crushed from all sides—deadlines, bugs, interviews.
 I’m not sure I’m cut out for this."*